 This page has served as our digital trophy case since the GPYC start in 2011.
-This year, 2017, we finally have a real, publicly admirable trophy case, thanks to the Maine Lakes Resource Center, at 137 Main Street in Belgrade Lakes, which gave us space to display our trophies, slide shows, and brochures!
+In 2017, we finally got a real, publicly admirable trophy case, thanks to the Maine Lakes Resource Center, at 137 Main Street in Belgrade Lakes, which gave us space to display our trophies, slide shows, and brochures!
 Thank you, Logan Parker, for fixing us up!

 We hope you’ll stop by to see our display… and maybe be inspired to join the yacht club!

 We introduced the Witkin Cup race and trophy May 26, 2012, to honor cherished cornerstone members Joan and Bill Witkin, GPYC’s very first members.
 They offered their lovely lake house at the south end of Hoyt Island as the location for our inaugural meeting May 29, 2011, and have hosted race events regularly ever since.

 This coveted trophy consists of a sweet ceramic cup that Joan donated from her collection mounted atop a stone selected from the grounds of the Witkins’ lake house.
 The prize is solid, grounded, poised, and beautiful — just like the couple who inspired it.

 Peter McManus and Liz Tonge, sailing the intrepid Minuet, were the first to win the Witkin Cup trophy May 26, 2012.

 Commodore John Gibbs presents a stand-in trophy to Peter McManus and Chris Kearns June 2, 2013.
 The real Witkin Cup did not make it to the event; Joan saved the day with an improvised prize.